 - Organizers.
 The organizers of this Contest are the International Electrotechnical Commission (IEC), the International Organization for Standardization (ISO), and the International Telecommunication Union (ITU) through the World Standards Cooperation.

-- Deadline.
-The poster contest closes on 20 June 2020 (UTC 23:00).
+- New deadline!
+Submit your poster until 3 July 2020 (UTC 23:00).
 Submissions received after this time will not be considered.

 - Submission.
 Send up to three entries to firstname.lastname@example.org